• Skip to primary navigation

 Assembling Paneer Kathi Rolls

-3. Brown the paneer - paneer tastes best when it is slightly crisp on the outside and soft in the middle.
-Fry on a high heat until the sides begin to brown, but make sure you don't over-do it.
+3. Brown the paneer.
+Paneer tastes best when it is slightly crisp on the outside and soft in the middle.
+Fry on a high heat until the sides begin to brown, but make sure you don't overdo it.
 You don't want the paneer to harden and become tough.

 🙋 FAQs

-Are paneer Kathi rolls suitable for freezing?
+Are Kathi rolls suitable for freezing?

 Is it possible to melt paneer?